-GWAS have made a great contribution into the understanding of the genetic component of complex diseases.
-However, this approach presents limitations that need to be considered in the final result interpretation.
+GWAS have made a great contribution to our understanding of the genetic basis of complex diseases.
+However, this approach has a number of limitations that need to be considered.

-One of the major GWAS limitations is the structure of the genome in LD blocks where hundreds to thousands variants in high LD due to low recombination rates within the segment are inherited together as haplotype blocks.
-The disease-associated loci expand large genomic regions containing hundreds to thousands variants in high LD with the GWAS lead SNP that are inherited together and separated from other regions.
-Therefore, an association between a genetic locus and a trait does not reveal the causal variant, which could potentially be any of the highly correlated SNPs in the same LD block as the lead.
-Moreover, GWAS association in non-coding regions also fail to identify the target gene and the mechanism driving the association.
-As a results, integration of dense genotyping, statistical fine-mapping and epigenetic data are required to identify the true GWAS causal SNP.
+One of the major limitations is the challenge of fine mapping due to linkage disequilibrium (LD).
+An association between a genetic locus and a trait does not reveal the causal variant, which could potentially be any of the highly correlated SNPs in the same LD block as the lead SNP.
+This can be addressed in part by dense genotyping, statistical fine-mapping methods and incorporation of epigenetic data while ultimately application of genome editing may be needed to define the causal SNP.

-Another concern is the heritability missed to be explained by the GWAS associations in relation to the estimated heritability in family studies (Ku et al. 2010; Yang et al. 2010).
+Another concern is missing heritability when that explained by GWAS is compared to the estimated heritability from twin and family studies (Ku et al. 2010; Yang et al. 2010).
 Since complex traits are influenced by polygenic effects, where the genetic contribution is driven by multiple variants with small effect size, larger experimental cohorts have led to the discovery of new genome-wide significant associations (Visscher et al. 2017).
 For example, in human height, most of the missing heritability could be explained by GWAS associated variants with nominal significance that failed to pass the stringent threshold due to their small effect size (Yang et al. 2010).

-Another source of unexplained heritability may be rare putative causal variants poorly tagged by common SNPs in the genotyping platforms due to differences in the allele frequencies (Wray 2005).
-Such limitations have partly been overcome by improved genotyping arrays like the Immunochip, which incorporates SNPs with MAF<1% (Cortes and Brown 2011).
+Another source of unexplained heritability may be rare putative causal variants poorly tagged by common SNPs (Wray 2005).
+Such limitations have partly been overcome by improved genotyping arrays like Immunochip, which incorporates SNPs with MAF<1% (Cortes and Brown 2011).
 Moreover, exome studies have also demonstrated the contribution of coding and intronic rare variants (MAF<5%) in the genetic architecture of complex traits such as

-heigh or psoriasis (Marouli et al. 2017; Dand et al. 2017).
-In addition to rare variants, other sources of common variation such as CNV, small (<1Kb) insertions/deletions (indels) and inversions could contribute to the missing heritability.
-Incorporation of new genotyping platforms has allowed the genome-wide identification of CNV with autism and schizophrenia, among others (Glessner et al. 2009; Marshall et al. 2017).
-The accurate detection of translocations and inversions relies on the the implementation of long reads WGS technologies (Visscher et al. 2017).
+height or psoriasis (Marouli et al. 2017; Dand et al. 2017).
+In addition to rare variants, other sources of structural variation such as CNV, small (<1Kb) insertions/deletions (indels) and inversions could all contribute to missing heritability.
+Incorporation of new genotyping platforms has allowed the genome-wide identification of CNV (Glessner et al. 2009; Marshall et al. 2017) while the accurate detection of translocations and inversions relies on the implementation of long read WGS technologies (Visscher et al. 2017).
 Lastly, the missing heritability may also be the consequence of the overestimated heritability in complex traits as the result of assuming additive genetic effect instead of epistatic interaction between the different associated loci (Zuk et al. 2012).

-Functional interpretation of genome-wide association studies in complex diseases
+Functional interpretation of GWASin complex diseases

 Overcoming the limitations of GWAS: post-GWAS studies